neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 <h3 style="color:#ff9900;"> What is the Daily Musings Page? </h3>

-Daily Musings is meant to be an outlet for short thought snippets -- no more, no less.
+This page is meant to be an outlet for short thought snippets -- no more, no less.
 Why have one?
 Well, the goal, here is to write in free blog form more frequently.
 The theoretical backbone of daily musings is the following:

 ##### I. To produce more with perceived less